ikem-legend/ikemplan/README.md

 # Simple Blog App

-A simple blog like app using React, Redux and Firebase.
+A simple blog using React, Redux and Firebase.
 It has features like authentication, state management and real-time notifications

 ## Getting Started